quic-s/quics-protocol/README.md

 DialWithTransaction connects to the address addr on the named network net with TLS configuration tlsConf.
 Unlike Dial, this method also opens a transaction to the server.
 So, the transaction name and transaction function are needed as parameters.

 This can be used to send authentication information and more to the server in a transaction when connecting to the server.

+> Note: This method is paired with ListenWithTransaction.
+So, you must use ListenWithTransaction on the server side.

 > Note: Receiving handler must be set before calling this method. (ex: If you want to receive transactions from the client after establish connections, use RecvTransactionHandleFunc.)